Written By David Roccasalva, Senior RED Consultant

 Not long ago, I assisted a client of ours with a penetration test of their VMware Horizon remote access solution and discovered a vulnerability affecting how it handles Multi-Factor Authentication (MFA).
 As a result, with a compromised user account password, I could gain access to the organisations internal network from the internet, bypassing the MFA requirement.
 In this blog, I’ll provide a high-level summary and explain how I identified and exploited the vulnerability.

-VMware released a security advisory for this issue, which can be found at the link below:
+VMware released a security advisory for this issue, which can be found here.

 VMware Horizon is a “Desktop as a Service” solution providing organisations with the ability to deploy virtualised desktops and applications.
 Similar to the likes of Citrix, VMware Horizon is commonly used as a way to provide staff with remote access to the internal network.
 For example, this could be staff working from home or internal IT administrators accessing segregated network environments.